 The Samsung Galaxy Buds Live use a similar but different microphone system from its predecessors.
 Just as the Samsung Galaxy Buds Plus, the Buds Live rely on a triple-microphone format, two of which are beamforming.
 In short, these three microphones work to focus on your voice, and are assisted by an inward-facing voice pickup unit (VPU).
 A VPU is an accelerometer that detects jawbone movement and uses bone conduction technology to convert these vibrations into audio signals.
 It also helps reduce background noise.

-Noise-cancelling is a hungry beast, but the Samsung Galaxy Buds Live are rated to last six hours on a single charge with ANC enabled, which is very impressive.
+Noise-cancelling is a hungry beast, but the Samsung Galaxy Buds Live are rated to last six hours on a single charge with ANC enabled, and our sister site SoundGuys recorded five hours and 15 minutes of playtime with ANC enabled.
 The charging case provides an extra 2.5 battery cycles.
-If you exclusively use ANC, you may listen to the Galaxy Buds Live for a full 21 hours before you have to top the case up.
-With ANC off entirely, standalone battery life sits at a cozy eight hours, with a total 29 hours of playtime.
+If you exclusively use ANC, you may listen to the Galaxy Buds Live for up to 21 hours before you have to top the case up.
+With ANC off entirely, standalone battery life sits at a cozy eight hours, with a total of 29 hours of playtime.

 Don’t miss out: Let’s talk true wireless earbuds and battery life